mitzaa/COSC345-Helmet/README.md

 ![Time Profiling](https://user-images.githubusercontent.com/97869940/191952723-d800d4eb-0956-407b-a9bc-1d67c5873967.png)

 Important things for us to work on at this stage:
-  -   We haven't been able to get our Documentation to be hosted on GitHub pages
+  -   We haven't been able to get our Documentation to be hosted on GitHub pages.
+It has been hard to diagnose the issue since
+  'kotlin-android-extensions' Gradle plugin is deprecated.
   -   CodeCov indicates we have 0% code coverage because our unit tests are failing.
   -   We need to write more unit tests but it has been hard to see if they are working since our CI pipeline is failing.
+We think this is due to the recent deprectaion of the Gradle plugin.

+Please see below for how to build and run Culturle.

 Alpha Release: August 26th, 2022